 Please Pray for:

-Margaret Kirkham whose who has had her radiotherapy treatment and is awating the results.
+Margaret Kirkham whose who has had her radiotherapy treatment – her tumour is greatly reduced.

 Karl and Joy Ward – Karl has non Hodgkin’s lymphoma and Joy has ovarian cancer.